cquxl/DAGCT-BLS/README.md

 ## Main Results

-DAGCT-BLS can achieve the best predictionperformance and have strong interpretability with **40%~90%** **relative improvement** on seven benchmarks, covering two theoretical chaotic datasets (Loren, Rossler) and one real-word chaotic dataset (Sea clutter)
+DAGCT-BLS can achieve the best predictionperformance and have strong interpretability with **40%~90%** **relative improvement** on seven benchmarks, covering two theoretical chaotic datasets (Loren, Rossler) and one real-word chaotic dataset (Sea clutter).

 ![1713358449949](image/README/1713358449949.png)